Harvelon365/HTM1/readme.md

 ### Control Structures

-An if command will execute its children if and only if the data at the top of the two given stacks are equal.
+An "if" command will execute its children if and only if the data at the top of the two given stacks are equal.

-A loop command will repeatedly execute its children elements in order.
+A "loop" command will repeatedly execute its children elements in order.
 This code endlessly outputs the number 5:

 ```
 <mark class="i loveu"></mark>